Zhangyong-Tang/Awesome-MultiModal-Visual-Object-Tracking/README.md

 ## :collision: Update Log
+* [2024.06.14] The classification of all the trackers are added.
 * [2024.06.01] All the multi-modal tracking papers are added.
 * [2024.05.29] All datasets are listed.
 * [2024.05.28] All survey papers and RGBT papers are listed.